GridBright® upgrades Oracle Network Management System (NMS) at Mid-Carolina Electric Cooperative (MCEC), underscoring the repeatability of GridBright’s NMS Configuration for Cooperatives - NewsBreak

 Related

-WASHINGTON (AP) — Lawyers for President Joe Biden found more classified documents at his home in Wilmington, Delaware, than previously known, the White House acknowledged Saturday.
-White House lawyer Richard Sauber said in a statement that a total of six pages of classified documents were found during a search...
+More classified documents found at Biden's home by lawyers.
+WASHINGTON (AP) — The White House says lawyers for President Joe Biden found more classified documents at his home in Wilmington, Delaware, than previously known.
+White House lawyer Richard Sauber says in a statement that a total of six pages of classified documents were found during a search of Biden’s private library.
+The White House had said previously that only a single page was found there.
+The latest disclosure is in addition to the discovery of documents found in December in Biden’s garage and in November at his former offices at the Penn Biden Center in Washington, from his time as vice president.

 Comments / 0